Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 VariableDataPrototypes.

-#@SECTION: 2.
-In the context of a DataPrototypeMapping, one of the applicable Variable
-DataPrototypes or ParameterDataPrototypes is referenced by the Dat aPrototypeMapping in the role firstDataPrototype and the other Vari ableDataPrototypes or ParameterDataPrototypes is referenced by the
+ 2. In the context of a DataPrototypeMapping, one of the applicable Variable DataPrototypes or ParameterDataPrototypes is referenced by the Dat aPrototypeMapping in the role firstDataPrototype and the other Vari ableDataPrototypes or ParameterDataPrototypes is referenced by the